Mental and physical health and coronavirus

 - The School of Self – This 10-minute video offers a visual breathing guide to help you to relax.
 Adjust the speed of playback in the video settings if it is too slow or fast initially.

 - Calm.com - A website and app for meditation or better sleep.
 Free trial gives access to basic audio clips which play over visuals.
 Physiotherapists recommend trying a clip called ‘Mountains’ in the Daily Calm Highlights.
 “Really nice if you like to have narration or instruction for breathing and relaxation.”

 - Headspace – A helpful app for guided mindfulness or meditation.
 They have released a free selection of content under the heading of ‘Weathering the storm,’ designed to support people through the current climate.
 It’s best downloaded as an app rather than on a desktop.
 Simple account creation and no need to do the free trial.

 Make sure you keep up with your usual physiotherapy routine as much as possible.
-Speak to your CF physiotherapist and find out if they have any ideas for how you can keep up your level of fitness while you’re shielding.
+Speak to your CF physiotherapist and find out if they have any ideas for how you can keep up your level of fitness during periods of isolation or shielding.

 Some CF teams have access to exercise therapist and are running some individual online sessions, but this isn’t nationwide.
 Whatever you do, please ensure it fits into your care needs.

 Making sure you continue to eat healthily, especially if you have CF and are pancreatic insufficient, is very important.